Green Energy Advocates Criticize Trump Plan To Save Coal And Nuclear

 Release of the memo comes after months of speculation that the Trump administration would come forward with a plan to save the beleaguered coal and nuclear industries.
 The sector has struggled after years of mounting environmental regulations and stiff competition from cheap and efficient natural gas.
 Plants have shuttered across the country, with FirstEnergy notably asking the White House to use its powers to bail out its soon-to-close plants in Ohio and Pennsylvania.
 During the 2016 election, then-candidate Trump pledged to reboot America’s coal communities.

 The Trump administration argues that nationwide closure of nuclear and coal facilities constitutes an emergency because they can store fuel onsite, unlike natural gas or renewables.
-The risk — according to the White House — is a continuation of closures could pose a reliability risk to the grid.
+The risk — according to the White House — is a continuation of closures that could pose a reliability risk to the grid.

 However, not everyone is happy with the move.